John-Duria/Azure---Network---Protocols/README.md

 <h2>Actions and Observations</h2>

-Creating a Resource Group and Deploying Windows 10 and Ubuntu Linux VMs steps:
+Creating a Resource Group and Deploying Windows 10 and Linux Ubuntu Server VMs steps:

 Step 1: Create a Resource Group using the step-by-step tutorial on how to use Microsoft Azure to create a Resource Group on my repository.